 “Carelessness Creates Crossed Plots”

 “Anti-Narrativists Operate In Thaiana”

 “The Redaction Department: Protecting Your Safety”

-She shivered, for once not just because of the reminder of the Redaction Department – after all, it would be a pretty poor state of affairs if the state weren’t interested in your affairs.
+She shivered, for once not because of the reminder of the Redaction Department—after all, it would be a pretty poor state of affairs if the state weren’t interested in your affairs.
 But listening to the way the troll talked, it sounded almost as if the GenAm didn’t know how to stop the Mirrors breaking.
 Which was ridiculous.
-Ridiculous.
 The General Administration’s whole reason for being was the Mirrors.
 Of course they knew what to do.

-Nevertheless, Bea felt her grip on the Book tighten until the cover bit into her pudgy fingers.
-The Book was Bea’s way past the check-point.
+Nevertheless, Bea’s grip on the Book tightened until the cover bit into her pudgy fingers.
+The Book was her way past the checkpoint.
 With it she wouldn’t have to queue up or face being randomly pulled out of the crowd and questioned.

-On the other hand, if the GenAm was nervous did that mean they were more likely to check it?...
+On the other hand, if the GenAm was nervous, would they be more likely to check it...?

-Just ahead of her was one of the now many defunct Mirrors, a black cloth shrouding it from view, and in front of it a small circle of fae in clean, white suits: Redactionists.
+Ahead of her was one of the now many defunct Mirrors, a black cloth shrouding it from view, and in front of it was a small circle of fae in clean, white suits.

+The kind of ire that was always, inexorably, inevitably, directed at those who jeopardised the smooth running of the Plots.
 And the crowd was going to push her right past them.
-In a few feet she would be standing next to the Redactionists.
+In a few moments she would be standing next to the Redactionists.

-Bea felt her lungs burning, full with unspent air.
+Bea’s lungs burned, full with unspent air.
 Physiology is a strange thing.
-It holds onto life, when it thinks it’s about to lose it.
+It holds onto life when it thinks it’s about to lose it.